 Some entries in our blog speak about events and experiences of people who have visited, studied or worked at the former Franciscan International Study Centre on the hill overlooking the city of Canterbury.
 The Centre was founded here because of a rather hidden historical site right in the heart of the city.
 This is the remaining building of what was once a fairly large Franciscan Church, friary and guest house, built in the 1260s.
 By that time, Franciscans had been living in small muddy huts (wattle and daub, to be technical) on Binnewith Island in the River Stour for 40 years.
 They arrived at the Stour Street location in 1224, two years before St. Francis died, led by Agnellus, a deacon.
 What now remains is the guest house, poised over the river, which now houses a chapel.

 This is a photo of that guest house, a suitable picture to present as we welcome readers to our blog.

 A few years ago the Time Team archaeology TV programme visited Greyfriars.
-The programme can be found on You Tube:
+The programme can be found on You Tube, try searching for Time Team Canterbury or Series 8, Episode 12.

-Greyfriars has been in the care of the Society of Saint Francis, the Anglican Franciscans.
+Greyfriars had been in the care of the Society of Saint Francis, the Anglican Franciscans.
 I fondly remember how during the last Lambeth Conference they welcomed the children of Saint Thomas’ Church Canterbury for a little retreat, in the course of which we made two banners, one for them and one for St Thomas’.
 We were visited and blessed by Bishop Gene Robertson of New Hampshire who was in town along with a few dozen others.

 Here are a few more pictures to help you visit the friary site in imagination.